The Harris County Sheriff's Office

 Harris County is a burgeoning and vast metropolitan area - home to one of the most culturally rich cities in the nation.
 The Harris County Sheriff's Office is committed to creating and maintaining a safe and secure community.
 The partnership between our organization and you, the residents of Harris County, is critical in the fight against crime.

 The HCSO is accredited by the Commission on Accreditation for Law Enforcement Agencies (CALEA).
 Commission on Accreditation for Law Enforcement Agencies (CALEA).
 The Commission was established in 1979 as a credentialing authority through the joint efforts of law enforcement's major executive associations.
 The HCSO became accredited in 2002 and is the largest law enforcement agency in Texas to receive this professional designation.
 We are also the largest Sheriff’s Office in the nation to be accredited.
-Click here to learn more about Harris County, Texas.
+Learn more about Harris County, Texas.

 Harris County Sheriff's Office: 1837 - Present